StefanoBisio/regions-italy/README.md

 # regions-italy
-React.js.
-Search through the regions of italy and their dishes
+Search through the regions of italy and their dishes Real time search powered by React.js
 Thanks to barilla academy for the info